deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 #### Source
 ```
-Select Boot Source: Instance Snapshot or Images
+Select Boot Source: 'Images', for a default OS or
-Create New Volume: No (Otherwise the root partition of the instance is launched on a volume which is not recommended!)
+                    'Instance Snapshot' if you want to recreate or clone a previous VM

+Create New Volume:  'No', if you want to have a fast root disk (local on the HV).
+                         Its size will be fixed by the flavor you choose.
+                    'Yes', to put the root disk in the storage backend.
+This
+                       - is more complicated
+                       - will be slower
+                       - more resilient as the data survives single disk and node failures
+                       - can be affected by storage backend issues
+                       - allows to adjust the disk size (you will need Openstack volume quota).
+Request sufficient space for OS and software!
+We recommend to attach additional 'data' volumes after creating the VM.
+                    If in doubt select 'No' initially: This is easier to convert to a 'Volume' VM than the other way around.

-Allocated: Select the required OS by clicking on the up arrow
+Allocated:          Select the desired image/OS by clicking on its '↑' button.
 ```

 #### Flavor
 ```
-Allocated: Select the required flavor by clicking on the up arrow
+Allocated: Select the required flavor by clicking its '↑' button.
 ```

 #### Networks